Search

 The Future Neurodiversity Employment Landscape

-Tara May When you think about the neurodiversity and employment and landscape, what do you hope it looks like 10 years from now, 20 years from now?
+Tara May When you think about the neurodiversity and employment and landscape, what do you hope it looks like ten years from now?
+Twenty years from now?
 And I know that’s a big question, but I think we’re all working towards a greater good here when we talk about this, and we have something longer term in mind.
-What do you envision in a decade or two decades from now?
+What do you envision in a decade?
+Or two decades from now?

 Rachael, I see you over there with a hand up.
 Do you want to jump in?
 You have something to share?